webdriverio/webdriverio/website/docs/AutoWait.md

 :::info Recommendation

-We recommend __not__ to use implicit waits at all and have WebdriverIO handle element wait actions.
+We recommend __not__ using implicit waits at all and have WebdriverIO handle element wait actions.

 :::